Finding Functional Medicine Doctors Near Me

 This enables them to gather a wide range of information, deepening their understanding of the lifestyle, genetic, and biochemical factors that may affect that patient’s wellness.

-Along with traditional lab tests and blood work, this can help them create very personalized treatment plans for lasting improvements in health.
+Along with traditional lab tests and blood work, this can help them create very personalized treatment plans for lasting improvements in seeking optimal health.

-It is empowering for patients to work together with practitioners to discover the underlying reasons for their ill health and find ways of tackling them.
+It is empowering for patients to work together with practitioners to discover the underlying reasons for their ill health and find different approaches to address various health issues.

 In a refreshing difference from conventional medicine, these ways are not usually just medication or surgery.
 Instead, alternative methods of healing including nutrition, supplements, stress management, and lifestyle are considered first.
 Medication and surgery remain viable options, but only if they are needed.